PostgreSQL replication settings from a MySQL user perspective

 PostgreSQL replication (master DB side work)

-setting up replication for a DB that was already in full operation As a side note, this kind of situation actually makes me feel more irritated.
+of setting up replication for a database that was already in full operation As an aside, situations like this are actually more exciting.

-• Complete the settings on the master DB side and restart
+• Complete the master DB configuration and restart

-• Copy data of master DB to slave DB side
+• Copy the data from the master DB to the slave DB

-• Insert settings on slave DB side and restart
+• Enter the settings on the slave DB side and restart

-• I think it will look like this.
+• I think it would be something like this

 Create a replication user

-First, let's start from the simplest point: create a user called repl_user for replication.
+First, let's start with something simple: create a user called repl_user for replication.

-After logging into the master DB, create a user with the below query.
+After logging in to the master DB, create the user with the following query.

 CREATE USER repl_user REPLICATION PASSWORD '[password]';